ross-jcob/mustached-octo-happiness/README.md

 At the moment under no license.
 You can read about what that means here: http://stackoverflow.com/questions/4007674/whats-the-default-license-of-code-published-at-github

-  - i will change the license at later stages of the project
+I will change the license at later stages of the project to be more open-source friendly.